NCAS-CMS/cfa-conventions/source/cfa.md

 * For each fragment, identifies the part of the aggregated data for which the fragment provides values.

-* Names the integer-valued variable containing the index ranges of the aggregated dimensions that correspond to each fragment.
-For each fragment and each aggregated dimension, this variable stores the first and last of the range of zero-based indices that defines the position of the fragment along the aggregated dimension.
-Therefore, the `location` variable requires two extra trailing dimensions.
-The size of the first is equal to the number of aggregation dimensions, and the second has size 2.
+* Names the integer-valued variable containing the sizes, in index space, of the fragments along each fragment dimension.
+From these sizes, the location of each fragment in the aggregated data can be determined unambiguously.

+* When there is at least one aggregated dimension, the `location` variable has two dimensions.
+The size of the first dimension is the number of fragment dimensions, and the size of the second dimension is the size of the largest fragment dimension.

+* The first dimension indexes the fragment dimensions in the same order as their corresponding aggregated dimensions, as given by the **`aggregated_dimensions`** attribute.

+* For each position of a fragment dimension, the second dimension of the `location` variable gives, in increasing index space order, the number of elements spanned by the fragements that occupy that position.
+For each fragment dimension that is smaller than the largest fragment dimension, the second dimension is padded with missing values.

+* When there are no aggregated dimensions (i.e. when the aggregated data is a scalar), the `location` variable must be one-dimensionsal and of size one, and contain the value `1`.

 `file`